-SPAN 102 - Elementary Spanish II Credit Hours: 3
+SPAN 102-Elementary Spanish II

 Prerequisite: SPAN 101.
 Concentrates on the preterit and imperfect tenses and reflexive constructions for students to further enhance their ability to listen, speak, read, and write.
+Continues study of the Spanish culture.
 Course is conducted primarily in Spanish.